boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/radial-gauge.md

 ### Corner Radius

-This allows you to apply the specified `radius` to the widget corners if the **Show Border** is enabled.
-Value can be between 0 and 10.
+This allows you to apply the specified `radius` to the widget corners if **Show Border** is enabled.
+The value can be between 0 and 10.

 ### Show Background Image

-This allows you to set the **background image** for the radial gauge widget.
+This allows you to set the **background color** for the radial gauge widget.

 ### Background Color